 There is something for everyone at camp!
 Campers can learn safe swimming skills from certified instructors, engage in outdoor sports, create various forms of nature art, and gain new skills in fishing, boating, canoeing, hiking, or archery — just to name a few.

-8:00 AM Breakfast
+8:00 AM Breakfast and Flag Raising

-12:30 PM Lunch
+12:45 PM Lunch

-1:30 PM Rest hour
+2:00 PM Rest Hour

-4:00 PM Free swim
+4:30 PM Free Swim!

-5:30 PM Dinner
+6:00 PM Dinner

-Breakfast: Campers sit with their cabin group, counselor, and Junior Staff, practicing table manners and having group conversation while they eat.
+Breakfast and Flag Raising: Campers roll out of bed, clean up in the bathhouse, and head down to the lodge for breakfast.
+Campers sit with their cabin group, counselor, and Junior Staff, practicing table manners and having group conversation while they eat.
 Breakfast is served family style and includes a nutritious, well-balanced meal.

-Flag raising: This camp tradition emphasizes our five core values — discovery, dignity, fun, nature, and belonging.
+The flag raising camp tradition emphasizes our five core values — discovery, dignity, fun, nature, and belonging.
 Every day a different cabin group takes a turn raising the flag at our central gathering space.
 The group leaders share an example of how they have practiced one of the five core values during their time at camp, and then they lead the group in a 1-minute exercise challenge.

 Lunch: During lunch, our Program Coordinator announces the Clean Cabin Award, and campers participate in team-building activities.
 One of our favorite exercises is the "Gratitude Jar," which gives us the opportunity to thank other campers or staff who have helped us or made our experience at camp great.